hienmoon1017/master-thesis/README.md

 | PCP3                                      | Facebook is highly compatible with other social networking sites            |
 | PCP4                                      | Facebook is highly compatible with the IM applications (e.g., MSN) I usually use |

-# Data Cleaning and Descriptive Statistics.
+# Data Cleaning and Descriptive Statistics
 The study was conducted using a questionnaire with **26 observational variables** and several specific questions (age, gender, etc).
 Over 550 online questionnaires and 150 paper questionnaires were collected, resulting in 379 responses.
 After analyzing and removing incomplete and invalid responses, **309 valid questionnaires** were used for the research.

 | Characteristic           | Category                      | Number | Percentage |